cloudstitch/cloudstitch-cli/README.md

 ## Cloudstitch Package format

-Cloudstitch project record information in a `package.json` file stored at the project root, under the key `cloudstitch`.
+Cloudstitch project record information in a `cloudstitch.json` file stored at the project root.

 Available properties:

 * `user` - The username of the widget instance on Cloudstitch
 * `app` - The appname of the widget instance on Cloudstitch
-* `kind` - The type of widget (`widget` | `jekyll`)
+* `kind` - The type of widget (`widget` | `jekyll`, etc.)

 ## Authentication and Configuration

-Your command line configuration, including API key, is stored in file called `.cloudstitch`.
-The CLI looks for that file in the current directory, then its parent, then its parent, all the way to the drive root.
-As a last resort, it looks in `~/.cloudstitch`.
+Your command line configuration, including API key, is stored in file called `~/.config/cloudstitch.json`.

 The format of the config file is: